Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 This is a common pattern.
 If you open a HierarchyBrowser on 'SystemWindow' you will see this a lot.
 (Not shown here; you can look later).

-Since our dictionary will work in both directions, Interlingua->English and English->Interlingua, we will NOT be using a Smalltalk dictionary here but  it directly from Object.
+Since our dictionary will work in both directions, Interlingua->English and English->Interlingua, we will NOT be using a Smalltalk dictionary here but will inherit directly from Object.

 The class will be called `IEDict`.